alxp12/golangcode-site/content/posts/2017-05-03-sleeping-with-go.md

   - wait

 ---
 Sleeping, or waiting in Go, is part of the [time package][1].
-It&#8217;s a very simple process, all you need to do is specify the duration to sleep for, which in this cases is a number followed by it&#8217;s unit.
+It&#8217;s a very simple process, all you need to do is specify the duration to sleep for, which in this case is a number followed by it&#8217;s unit, so `2 * time.Second` means 2 seconds.

 ```go
 package main